How to get from Bali to Lombok

 Flight or ferry to Lombok?

 Most travellers visiting Lombok either stay in Senggigi or Kuta, Lombok.
-Senggigi is a port town in West Lombok and is a popular choice to stay in if you want to trek the Rinjani Volcano.
+Senggigi is a port town in West Lombok and is a popular choice to stay in if you want to trek Rinjani Volcano.

 Kuta, in the south of Lombok, is more popular with surfers and travellers who want to enjoy Lombok’s beautiful beaches.